rbsexton/workspace-ConnectIQ/README.md

 This calculator will misleadingly give you time credit for distance ridden off-route.
 You can estimate the error using the technique described under non-standard distance.

 # How it works
 The Calculator uses a table of controls.
-For each control, the calculator knows how many minutes are allowed to arrive at the control, and required minimum speeds from that control onwards.
-The rest is math.
+For each control, the calculator knows how many minutes are allowed to arrive at the control, and the required minimum speeds from that control onwards.

+In mathematical terms, control closing time can be described as a piecewise linear graph.
+The calculator can calculate the offical closing time for any distance and compare that with your elapsed time.

 The tables in the apps are based upon google spreadsheets that you can see
 here: <a href="https://docs.google.com/spreadsheets/d/14ysFNrUc_20SzWS6OVvjkP4j7RbKd-nPyg7SgSiM4ww/edit?usp=sharing">PBP 2019 Control Close times</a>